 Sit or stand with your arms at your side.
 Hold each stretch for 30 seconds.

-- Bend your head down (see Figure 9).
+- Bend your head forward (see Figure 9).

-- Extend your head backwards (see Figure 10).
+- Bend your head backwards (see Figure 10).

 - Rotate your head to the right (see Figure 11).